timvisee/apbf/README.md

 - [`adb`][adb] (with connectivity to phone in TWRP)
 - [`git`][git]
 - [`rust`][rust] `v1.32` or higher (install using [`rustup`][rustup])

+## Speed
+TWRP recovery enforces a hidden timeout of 10 seconds for each pattern attempt, all consecutive attempts within that time fail with no warning.
+Because of this a brute force attempt will take a long while when the pattern search space is large.

+It is highly recommended to constrain the search space as much as possible if you partially know the pattern to greatly improve the brute force duration.

+In the [`config.rs`](./src/config.rs) file you can tweak a few constants for:
+- Minimum pattern length
+- Maximum pattern length
+- Maximum distance between dots in a pattern
+- Dots to attempt patterns on (eliminate all dots that are definitely not used)
+- Grid size (as chosen while setting up the pattern, usually `3`)

+This tool does brute forcing on the actual device.
+A brute force attempt could probably be greatly sped up by performing the attempt locally on a computer, to work around the timeouts.
+That's however a lot more work to implement (if even possible), so it's outside the scope of this project.

 ## Usage
 - Make sure you meet the [requirements](#requirements)